epythonlab/sage_web_dev/Review.md

 # Review Web Development

-Mention some examples of html elements?
+1. Mention some examples of html elements?
+2. Give some examples of html attributes?

-Identify css id, class?
+2. Identify css id, class?

-How to use bootstrap in html?
+3. How to use bootstrap in html?

-What's the uses of bootstrap and css?
+4. What's the uses of bootstrap and css?

-What is the uses of Javascript?
+5. What is the uses of Javascript?

-Which of the following is the correct way to declare a variable in JavaScript? (assume each line is run in isolation)
+6. Which of the following is the correct way to declare a variable in JavaScript? (assume each line is run in isolation) var name = 'Asibeh' const name = 'Asibeh'
+  name: 'Asibeh'
+  set(name:'Asibeh')
+7. Let's assume list of locations: const locations = ['Bole', 'Piasa', 'Paster', '4 Kilo', '5 Kilo', '6 Kilo'];

+  how to correctly access the string 'Paster'?
+      locations[2];